-Thou hast doubtless heard, that the extensive inquiries of Dr. Heim, of Ludwigsburg, tend to show that vaccine virus taken from the arm of an infant, appears to be less efficacious than that which has been taken from an older subject, or directly from the cow.
-Dr. Gregory's observations, strengthen the conclusion of the German physician.
-It is therefore obviously important, that this fact should be generally known, and acted upon throughout the country, by all who are her real benefactors, in promoting universal vaccination.
-In conclusion, allow me briefly to state the disadvantages of inoculation in contrast with the advantages of vaccination. - If you inoculate a child with the small-pox, you are pretty sure to produce a decided fit of illness .- It may be severe, and even fatal.
-The child may indeed escape without a mark, but the probability is, that he may have a few pits, and he may be seriously disfigured.
+In conclusion, allow me briefly to state the disadvantages of inoculation in contrast with the advantages of vaccination .- If you inoculate a child with the small-pox, you are pretty sure to produce a decided fit of illness.
+It may be severe, and even fatal.
+The child may indeed escape without a mark; but the probability is, that he may have a few pits, and he may be seriously disfigured.
 At the same time, you expose the child to the danger of glandular swellings, sore eyes, and disease of the lungs, the not unfrequent consequences of small-pox.
-In return for all this mischief and risk, what advantage do you obtain?
-Just about as much chance of escaping an attack of small-pox, as is enjoyed by the child who has been vaccinated.
-I doubt the fact that he is much safer.
-There is, however, a more important consideration than this, viz. :- How are the neighbours and the community at large affected by the inoculation of a child with small-pox?
-The parent may think that he has a right to endanger his child's life in one way, to protect him from what he may regard as a greater risk; but is he less than criminal, if to do this he also endanger the lives of an unlimited number of his neighbours?
-The inoculated child, from whose person may fly off a thousand invisible, but fatal shafts, may communicate the disease to numerous wholly unprotected individuals, unconscious of the danger to which they are exposed, each of whom may become fresh centers of infection, until a fatal epidemic is produced.
-The man who would set his chimney on fire, and scatter the sparks over his neighbour's thatch, in my opinion commits a less evil, than he who makes himself an accessary to the production of the foul contagion of small-pox, and performs and advocates inoculation for that purpose.
-I have recently heard of a medical man in the country, who has disgraced his profession, and outraged society, by inoculating with the small-pox far and wide in the district around him; and that in several of these cases, small-pox, by inoculation, has proved fatal.
-Is there any medical man, however extensively he may have vaccinated, who hast lost so many patients from modified small-pox, succeeding to effectual vaccination?
+In return for all this mischief and risk, what advantage do you obtain?-just about as much chance of escaping an attack of small-pox as is enjoyed by the child who has been vaccinated :--- I doubt the fact, that he is much There is, however, a more important considesafer. ration than this; viz.
+How are the neighbours, and the community at large, affected by the inoculation of a child with small-pox?
+The parent may think that he has a right to endanger his child's life in one way, to protect him from what he may regard as a greater risk; but is he less than criminal, if, to do this, he also endanger the lives of an unlimited number of his neighbours?
+The inoculated child, from whose person may fly off a thousand invisible but fatal shafts, may communicate the disease to numerous wholly unprotected individuals, unconscious of the danger to which they are exposed ;- each of whom may become fresh centres of infection, until a fatal epidemic is produced.
+The man who would set his chimney on fire, and scatter the sparks over his neighbour's thatch, in my opinion commits a less evil than he who makes himself an accessary to the production of the foul contagion of small-pox, and performs and advocates inoculation for that purpose.
+I have recently heard of a medical man in the country, who has disgraced his profession, and outraged society, by inoculating with the small-pox far and wide in the district around him ; and that in several of these cases, small-pox, by inoculation, has proved fatal.
+Is there any medical man, however extensively he may have vaccinated, who has lost so many patients from modified smallpox, succeeding to effectual vaccination?